 - Our services, and our right to collect payment in return for our services, under our contract we have with you.
 If you do not provide this information then we will be unable to provide the services you have requested.

 - We collect personally identifiable information that is voluntarily provided by subscribers to our email newsletters.
-This user data includes name, email address, IP address and details of the clicks on links in the newsletters.
-MailChimp uses technologies such as pixels and web beacons that allow us to track whether you have opened and then clicked on the links in our email newsletters.
+This user data includes name, email address, IP address (which are not personally identifiable) and details of the clicks on links in our newsletters.
+MailChimp uses technologies such as pixels and web beacons that allow us to track whether you have opened and then clicked on the links in our newsletters.
 These clicks and the open statistics are used together to give us an indication of the popularity of our content and to help us make decisions about future content and formatting.